renebarto/baremetal/doc/05-console-uart1.md

 - Line 82-83: We get the address of after the last instruction in the macro, which is the address of the next instruction to be executed after the macro is invoked.
 This is stored in the first parameter, and then written to the register `elr_el2` (Exception Link Register (EL2), see [ARM architecture registers](cpu/ARM-architecture-registers.pdf), page 525).
 This register sets the return address for when a EL2 exception was executed.
-- Line 84: We return to the eception level set in register `spsr_el2`, which means we move to EL1.
+- Line 84: We return to the exception level set in register `spsr_el2`, which means we move to EL1.

 As said this is all very intricate and detailed, forcing one to dive into all the details of quite some specific ARM registers.
 You could also simply decide to accept what was explained here, and use the code.